gissleh/ngn4/readme.md

 ```

 ## ChangeLog
-The changelog is for the node.js module version, and may include silly things like readme being updated.
+The changelog is for the node.js module version, and may include silly things like readme being
+updated.
+If you know of a way to update the readme without submitting a new version, please
+send an email my way.

 ```
+0.4.3
+- Readme

+0.4.2
+- Fixed bug with NameGenerator.addListsFromLoader() where it would not work if part name and list name differed.

 0.4.1
-- Fixed error caused by missing meta-data when loading data made for versions before 4.0
+- Fixed error caused by missing meta-data when loading data made for versions before 4.0.
-- Included web versions
+- Included web versions.

 0.4.0
 - SampleLoader now removes those pesky carriage-returns.